luzpaz/med/doc/dev/sphinx/fr/medcalc-userguide-api.rst

 the MEDCoupling classes describing the meshes and fields.

 Note that the read functions required the parameter :tt:`dimrestriction`.
-This parameter discreminates the mesh dimensions you are interested to relatively to the maximal dimension of cells contained in the mesh (then its value could be 0, -1, -2 or -3 depending on the max dimension of the mesh).
+This parameter discriminates the mesh dimensions you are interested to relatively to the maximal dimension of cells contained in the mesh (then its value could be 0, -1, -2 or -3 depending on the max dimension of the mesh).
 A value of